Come June they bloom

 As well as being beautiful to look at, and having a wonderful fragrance, lotus flowers have other uses: the young stems are used in salads, the stamens can be dried and made into a herbal tea and the lotus seeds are eaten raw, dried or boiled.
 The sweet soup is particularly tasty.

-Lotus flowers are in bloom from around mid-May to mid-July, so get in quick if you want to enjoy the view.Last updated: 24th October, 2014
+Lotus flowers are in bloom from around mid-May to mid-July.Last updated: 29th January, 2015

 Jump to a destination